angular/angular/README.md

 ## Want to help?

 Want to file a bug, contribute some code, or improve documentation?
 Excellent!
-Read up on our guidelines for [contributing][contributing] and then check out one of our issues in the [hotlist: community-help](https://github.com/angular/angular/labels/hotlist%3A%20community-help).
+Read up on our guidelines for [contributing][docs/contributing] and then check out one of our issues in the [hotlist: community-help](https://github.com/angular/angular/labels/hotlist%3A%20community-help).

 [browserstack]: https://www.browserstack.com/
 [contributing]: http://github.com/angular/angular/blob/master/CONTRIBUTING.md